PeteRager/lennoxs30api/README.md

 - Task 1 (runner) - this task connects to the cloud API and periodically polls it at a 10 second interval

-- Task 2 (poller) - this task runs on a 15 second interval and prints out information from Zone 1
+- Task 2 (poller) - this task runs on a 15 second interval and prints out information from all active Zones

 - Task 3 (prompt) - this task reads from the command line and executes commands on behalf of the user to enabling API testing.
 Cmd List